|Status||Available for Sale (cash or equity) or Joint Venture.|

 The Walker Lane belt also hosts a number of major porphyry and skarn type copper and molybdenum deposits (e.g. the famous Anaconda/Yerrington copper mine) and also large Iron-Oxide-Copper-Gold deposits such as the Pumpkin Hollow deposit (5.2 billion lbs of contained copper in reserves) under active development by Nevada Copper Corporation.

-7 claims have been staked to cover a gossan discovered by the Company during regional reconnaissance that has returned high grades of gold, silver and copper (6% copper, 3.5g/t gold, 4 ounces/tonne silver).
+3 claims are held to cover a gossan discovered by the Company during regional reconnaissance that has returned high grades of gold, silver and copper (6% copper, 3.5g/t gold, 4 ounces/tonne silver).

 In 2015 the Company completed a small soil sampling programme which defined a discrete gold-copper anomaly in soils associated with the gossan discovery.
 A preliminary trenching programme was carried out in June 2016 and was designed to expose bedrock immediately beneath overlying scree material.

 Trench 1 was completed for an overall length of 26m in a northwest-southeast direction centred beneath the surface occurrence.